Adopting a child is no easy task, and the cost is not something every parent would be willing to pay!

 Public Adoptions (Foster Care)

-If you are presently a foster parent looking to adopt a child that you’re caring for it could cost you about $2500.
+If you are presently a foster parent looking to adopting a child that you’re caring for it could cost you about $2500.
 While you will most likely qualify for a monthly subsidy until the child reaches 18 as well as Medicaid coverage, and in state college tuition you should still consider this cost.
 Factors that affect the cost of adoption through foster care includes whether you work with a welfare agency or one under contract with the state to place foster children, how far you will have to travel to get the child, and it may be required that you pay for a training course so that you understand how to care for an adoptive child.

 Of all three types of adoptions the most expensive is likely to be one that is done internationally.
 Adopting parents can look to pay around $44,000 internationally.
 The main factor that determines the overall costs is the country in which you’ve adopted the child from.
 There may be associated fees, travel costs, and other investments such as obtaining a visa and a passport for the child.